hjorslev/awesome-stars/README.md

 - [awesome-selfhosted/awesome-selfhosted](https://github.com/awesome-selfhosted/awesome-selfhosted) - A list of Free Software network services and web applications which can be hosted on your own servers
 - [ShinobiCCTV/Shinobi](https://github.com/ShinobiCCTV/Shinobi) - :zap: Shinobi Pro - The Next Generation in Open-Source Video Management Software with support for over 6000 IP and USB Cameras
 - [pawelgrzybek/snippet-generator](https://github.com/pawelgrzybek/snippet-generator) - Snippet generator for Visual Studio Code, Sublime Text and Atom
+- [copy/v86](https://github.com/copy/v86) - x86 virtualization in your browser, recompiling x86 to wasm on the fly
 - [emmabostian/react-button](https://github.com/emmabostian/react-button) - Created with CodeSandbox
 - [ebekker/pwsh-github-action-base](https://github.com/ebekker/pwsh-github-action-base) - Base support for implementing GitHub Actions in PowerShell
 - [andreasbm/web-skills](https://github.com/andreasbm/web-skills) - A visual overview of useful skills to learn as a web developer